What is Panchakarma Treatment?

-Panchakarma removes toxins from the digestive system, bowels, lungs, blood vessels and nervous system.
+Panchakarma treatment removes toxins from the digestive system, bowels, lungs, blood vessels and nervous system.
 It strengthens the muscles and joints and helps in the hormone secretion of all glands.
 It improves the appetite, sleep quality, sexuality, concentration and memory.
-No wonder many people feel like they have a new body after Panchakarma!
+No wonder many people feel like they have a new body after Panchakarma treatment

 Those whole live with constant stress and strain from their work and daily lifestyle, addicts of tobacco, alcohol and drugs, those who have been taking prescription herbals over a long period of time, those who suffer from ailments such as arthritis, rheumatism, chronic digestive problems, constipation, migraines, obesity, insomnia, or just about anybody who feels the need to purify their body.

 Minimum 21 to 28 days for a normal, healthy person.
-The first day will be dedicated to consultations with the ajarya and rest.
-The treatment begins on the second day and there will be one or two rest days between phases of the treatment, depending on how well your body is responding.
+The first day will be dedicated to consultations with the “Vaidya” (ayurvedic physician) and rest.
+The treatment begins on the second day and there will be one or two rest days between phases of the panchakarma treatment, depending on how well your body is responding.

-- Daily consultation with our Ayurvedic Ajarya to monitor your health and progress
+- Daily consultation with our Ayurvedic Vaidya to monitor your health and progress

 - Therapy sessions